 Doylestown Health Foundation is proud to recognize the individuals and organizations who have hosted events to benefit our patients, services and programs.

 Delta Kappa Gamma Society International is an organization of outstanding women educators.
-The Alpha Nu Chapter of Bucks County made a generous donation of books and hand crocheted blankets to support the Healthy Beginning program.
-Healthy beginnings provides medical assistance and other resources to under insured expecting mothers and families.
+The Alpha Nu Chapter of Bucks County made a generous donation of books and hand crocheted blankets to support Doylestown Health’s Healthy Beginnings Plus program which provides medical assistance and pregnancy-related resources to expectant mothers and families in need.

-For the second consecutive year, Subaru of America and The Leukemia & Lymphoma Society (LLS) teamed up to provide gifts of hope and comfort to patients at Doylestown Health’s Cancer Institute.
-As part of Subaru’s “Loves to Care” program, LLS and Fred Beans Subaru in Doylestown donated more than 60 blankets to patients undergoing cancer treatment.
-Representatives from LLS and Fred Beans Subaru presented Doylestown Hospital with the blankets and message cards on July 6, 2017.
-Craft and activity kits were also donated for children and/or siblings during their stay at the hospital.
+Fred Beans Subaru, Subaru of America and The Leukemia & Lymphoma Society (LLS) teamed up to provide more than 60 blankets to patients undergoing cancer treatment.
+Craft and activity kits were also donated for children and/or siblings during their stay at Doylestown Hospital.

-Leaders from The Superhero Project donated funds to Doylestown Health to establish the Angel Eye Camera System to keep parents connected with newborns in the Intensive Care Nursery.
-The $5,000 check donated on December 5, 2017 will help Doylestown Health purchase the Angel Eye equipment, which is expected to be installed in early 2018.
+Leaders from The Superhero Project donated $5,000 to Doylestown Health’s VIA Maternity Center to establish the Angel Eye Camera System to keep parents connected with newborns in the Neonatal Intensive Care Nursery via a secure internet-based video camera.

-Smiths Auto & Truck Service organized a breast cancer awareness fundraiser during the month of October.
+Smith’s Auto & Truck Service organized a breast cancer awareness fundraiser during the month of October.
 For each state inspection during the month, Smiths Auto & Truck Service donated $25 to Doylestown Health.
-The co-owner of Smiths, Nick Torcini, enjoys working with local organizations and giving back to the community.
-This year, Smiths Auto & Truck Service presented Doylestown Health’s Cancer Institute with a check for $4,100 benefiting the Breast Cancer Fund.
+Smith’s Auto & Truck Service presented Doylestown Health’s Cancer Institute with a check for $4,100 benefiting the Breast Cancer Fund.